FreakSix/FirstGit/readme.txt

-Git is a free software
+﻿Git is a free software
 Git is a distributed version control system
 Created a new branch
 FreakSix
-How to manage branch
+How to manage branch123
 工作进行中...